 But it is not just the colours of the flowers that are astounding – those of the mountains are amazing too.

-They range the whole palette from the lunar yellow-ochre tinge which is the ‘default’ tone of Main Dolomite, to more unusual hues such as sanguine red and ochre, which are typical of iron oxides, or the dark greys of other sedimentary layers (below, for example, a beautiful image of the Croda Rossa/Hohe Geisl – that, as the Italian name of the mountain suggests, is a reddish brown).
+They range the whole palette from the lunar yellow-ochre tinge which is the ‘default’ tone of Main Dolomite, to more unusual hues such as sanguine red and ochre, which are typical of iron oxides, or the dark greys of other sedimentary layers (below, for example, a beautiful image of the Croda Rossa/Hohe Geisl – that, as the Italian name of the mountain suggests, is a reddish brown; 3,146 m).

 Also, the shapes are as fascinating as the colours, and sometimes walking up here gives one the impression of wandering in a primeval landscape made of prisms and dihedrals.
 Especially on the last section of the circular trail – that between Rifugio Locatelli and the return to Rifugio Auronzo, which is usually also the loneliest part of the walk – when looking closely to the rock faces, I often get the impression of being in front of archetypal shapes (from here, these mountains look very akin to – and almost a natural counterpart of – the Egyptian pyramids).
+In this section of the roundtrip, you will also encounter the Langalm – a little mountain cabin, open only during the summer season, and run by the same people who come up here to take their animals to graze.
+This is also, by far, the best place where to eat when doing the hike around the Tre Cime, as during the opening period, the hut offers some Tyrolean staple dishes, all locally sourced.

-And then, on top of it all, there is the well-known phenomenon called enrosadira: a word describing – in the Ladin language – the literal 'becoming pink' of these peaks at dawn and dusk, when they glow with the most astonishing orange, pink and purple hues (as seen in the picture below, taken from near the Antorno lake at sunset).
+And then, on top of it all, there is the well-known phenomenon called enrosadira: a word describing – in the Ladin language – the literal ‘becoming pink’ of these peaks at dawn and dusk, when they glow with the most astonishing orange, pink and purple hues (as seen in the picture below, taken from near the Antorno lake at sunset).
+The black blotches (especially visible on the northern flank) are, instead, the marks left by extensive colonies of cyanobacteria, which affect the rock surfaces in cooler conditions.

 In fact, ‘reading’ the geology of the Dolomites can be quite a daunting task, as this was once an ocean floor that, during the glaciations, rose up in phases which are almost impossible to detect with just the naked eye.